MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-security-settings-and-ip-protection.md

 > [!IMPORTANT]
 > Resource exposure policy overrides can be used to dynamically grant users of a given AAD tenant ID access.
 However, the users performing the action, such as debugging, must be delegated admins on the target environment.

 For more information, see [Using Key Vault Secrets in Business Central Extensions](devenv-app-key-vault-overview.md) and [Setting up App Key Vaults for Business Central Online](../administration/setup-app-key-vault.md).
+Note that for [!INCLUDE[prod_short](includes/prod_short.md)] online, the app key vault feature is only supported for AppSource extensions.

 ### The `BC-ResourceExposurePolicy-Overrides` secret